brownc56/CSCI540-TTBBG/README.md

 ###2.6 User Documentation###
 It is our hope that the web application is self-explanatory and will not need supplementary materials of any kind.
 However, if this were an actual software product, it is likely that some sort of customer service/technical support contact would be established and maintained by the developers, in case a user/customer had any kind of question.

+###3.1 Functional Requirements

+These are some functional requirements.